hibzzgames/Hibzz.Dropl/README.md

 - **LambdaOperation** - Executes any instructions provided by the user without creating a new class
 - **PropertyOperation** - Execute any property changes over a period of time

 That's it!
-We just scratched the surface on what the library can do.
-For more information, check out the [wiki](https://github.com/hibzzgames/Hibzz.Dropl/wiki)
+We just scratched the surface of what the library can do.
+For more information, check out the [documentation](https://docs.hibzz.games/dropl/getting-started/)

 ## Have a question or want to contribute?
-If you have any questions or want to contribute, feel free to join the [Discord server](https://discord.gg/tZdZFK7) or [Twitter](https://twitter.com/hibzzgames).
+If you have any questions or want to contribute, feel free to join the [Discord server](https://discord.gg/YXdJ8cZngB) or [Twitter](https://twitter.com/hibzzgames).
 I'm always looking for feedback and ways to improve this tool.
 Thanks!

-Additionally, you can support the development of these opensource projects via [GitHub Sponsors](https://github.com/sponsors/sliptrixx) and gain early access to the projects.
+Additionally, you can support the development of these open-source projects via [GitHub Sponsors](https://github.com/sponsors/sliptrixx) and gain early access to the projects.